It began on a beautiful sunny afternoon

 Consul in agreement I elected to have 200 pounds converted into

-Dollars. (times 4.8) I stated that I could easily earn the
+Dollars. (times 4.8) I stated that I felt that I could easily earn the

 dollars within the USA to replace those that I'd spend.
 Besides